Zedran/neng/README.md

 ### Transformation

-`Generator.Transform` assumes the following about the received words:

-* Words are lower case (irrelevant if case transformation is requested)
-* Adjectives and adverbs are in their positive forms
-* Nouns are in their singular forms
-* Verbs are in their base forms

 Transformations can only be applied to compatible parts of speech.

 | Symbol | Compatible with       | Package constant      | Description                |